-ESMCC is a Mobile Treatment Unit that aims to increase access to care by providing Medication Assisted Treatment (MAT) for individuals with Opioid Use Disorders (OUD) in under-served rural communities in order to maximize access to life-saving treatment and develop a model of care that can be adopted by other under-served rural areas with similar needs.
-To learn more, visit: www.easternshoremobilecare.org.
+ESMCC is a Mobile Treatment Unit that aims to increase access to care by providing treatment for individuals with opioid use disorders in under-served rural communities in order to maximize access to life-saving treatment and develop a model of care that can be adopted by other under-served rural areas with similar needs.

 Emergency Department (ED) Buprenorphine Initiative

 Funded by Open Society Institute, this outreach initiative developed protocols for engaging patients with Opioid Use Disorders (OUDs) in MAT in Baltimore Emergency Departments (EDs), in collaboration with the Mosaic Group.
 Currently, protocols have been implemented in six EDs (including UMMC), with plans to initiate protocols in all city Emergency Departments.

 As the first hospital-based methadone program in the state of Maryland (in place since the 1970s), our drug treatment center has long embraced a tradition of integrating rigorous, empirically validated approaches for the treatment of Opioid Use Disorder (OUD).
 500+ patients are currently receiving treatment in the program.
 Along with the Baltimore Buprenorphine Initiative and the Deaf Addictions Program, this program Is located at 1001 West Pratt Street.